Hachi: A Dog's Tale: Production

-Additional locations included the University of Rhode Island in Kingston, Rhode Island, along the Providence and Worcester Railroad Mechanical, and the Columbus Theater located in Providence, Rhode Island.
-A second production unit filmed scenes on-location in Japan.
-Footage was shot at the (now closed) Reynolds Elementary School in Bristol.

 Reception

+Hachi: A Dog's Tale received mixed-to-positive reviews from critics and audiences.
+Review aggregator website Rotten Tomatoes reported that 64% of critics have given the film a positive review based on 28 reviews, with an average rating of 5.9/10.

-In October 2009, Christopher Lloyd of the Sarasota Herald Tribune gave the film 4 out of 5 stars, noting: "Hachi: A Dog's Tale is unapologetically a tear-jerker.
+Christopher Lloyd of the Sarasota Herald Tribune gave the film 4 out of 5 stars, noting "Hachi: A Dog's Tale is unapologetically a tear-jerker.
 You might resent being emotionally manipulated by this film, but I challenge even the most hard-hearted moviegoer not to spill some saltwater while watching it."

-In June 2009, Variety's Alissa Simon described the film as a "Sentimental, repetitive tale... [harking] back to the values, production and otherwise, of an earlier era. [...]
+Variety's Alissa Simon described the film as a "Sentimental, repetitive tale... [harking] back to the values, production and otherwise, of an earlier era. [...]
 It’s family-friendly rather than family fare; kids are likely to be bored stiff. [...]
 Even so, the dog's silent distress and dignity will move all but the hardest hearts.
 [The] pic's main problem is that its human story lacks drama; Hachi's the central attraction."

-Review aggregator website Rotten Tomatoes reported that 64% of critics have given the film a positive review based on 28 reviews, with an average rating of 5.88/10.
+Joly Herman of Common Sense Media gave this a film rate four stars out of five, describing as "Dramatic story of a dog's devotion is emotionally intense."

+Cath Clarke of The Guardian gave a film two stars out of five, saying that "Lasse Hallström dishes up more classy mediocrity with this brazenly uncomplicated treat for dog lovers."

-Commemoration
+Commemoration of American film's Hachiko

 On May 19, 2012, a bronze replica of the original Hachiko statue was placed at the train depot at Woonsocket Depot Square, Woonsocket, Rhode Island, where the movie was filmed.
 The train depot at One Depot Square was renamed Hachiko Place.
 The Rhode Island statue's dedication ceremony was part of the Cherry Blossom Festival held in three Rhode Island towns: Pawtucket, Central Falls, and Woonsocket.
 Dignitaries including the Mayor of Woonsocket and the Consul General of Japan attended the ceremony.
 Two cherry blossom trees were planted by the statue.
-A visitor from New Jersey's Akita-mix (also named Hachi) was invited to participate at the ribbon-cutting ceremony as a "real-life stand-in for Hachiko".
+A New Jersey visitor's Akita-mix (also named Hachi) was invited to participate at the ribbon-cutting ceremony as a "real-life stand-in for Hachiko".

 The Blackstone Valley Heritage Corridor and the Blackstone Valley Tourism Council have created a handout with useful info for people who want to take a tour of the movie locations for "Hachi".

-In commemoration of the daily vigil, a lone statue of Hachiko was erected in front of Shibuya Station in 1934, even while the canine was still alive.